Start: Karwendelbahn Mittenwald mountain station - Destination: Karwendelbahn Mittenwald valley station

 climbers will get their full money's worth.
 The fascinating via ferrata leads over a total of seven 2,000 meter-high peaks of the Karwendel range...

 The Mittenwald via ferrata begins with the ascent to the Karwendelbahn station at 2,244 meters.
-The panoramic circular route at the mountain station leads up to the start of the via ferrata.
-From there, the route leads over a number of peaks: the northern, middle and southern Linderspitze, Sulzeklammspitze and Kirchlspitze - all between 2,300 and 2,323 meters high.
-The trail is steep in places, but well secured everywhere.
-Even if the climbing is easy, it is highly recommended that you use a via ferrata set to secure yourself.
+The panoramic loop trail at the mountain station leads up to the start of the via ferrata.
+From there, the route takes you over a number of peaks: the northern, middle, and southern Linderspitze, Sulzeklammspitze, and Kirchlspitze—all between 2,300 and 2,323 meters high.
+The route is steep in places but well-secured throughout.
+Even though the climbing is easy, self-belaying with a via ferrata set is strongly recommended.
 A helmet should be worn.
-As short sections have to be passed unsecured, a head for heights and surefootedness are essential.
-The climb leads to the Brunnsteinanger, a wide depression in the ridge.
-From Brunnsteinanger, ambitious via ferrata climbers can ascend to Rotwandlspitze and Brunnsteinspitze.
-The descent begins at Brunnsteinanger (around 1760 vertical meters in total) to Brunnsteinhütte and on to Hoffeld, via which the starting point, the valley station of the Karwendelbahn in Mittenwald, is reached.
+Since short sections must be traversed unsecured, a head for heights and sure-footedness are essential prerequisites.
+The route leads to Brunnsteinanger, a wide depression along the ridge.
+From Brunnsteinanger, ambitious via ferrata hikers can continue ascending to the Rotwandl and Brunnsteinspitze peaks.
+The descent (a total of approximately 1,760 meters in elevation) begins at Brunnsteinanger, leading to the Brunnsteinhütte and on to Hoffeld, via which the starting point—the valley station of the Karwendelbahn in Mittenwald—is reached.